 There are a few simple questions you should ask yourself:

-With Nudge, we see that with just one round of iteration, brands can improve their content at least 20%.
-Some clients even see up to 80% straight away, whether that’s attention, scroll, brand lift, conversion, purchase intent.
+With Nudge, we see that with just one round of iteration, brands can improve their return at least 20%.
+Some customers even see up to 80% straight away, whether that’s attention, scroll, brand lift, conversion, purchase intent.
+An example of how smart technology investment lifts performance of the whole budget.

 Should this investment be across the content spend or the distribution (i.e. media) spend?

-This is a bluryry question.
-In short, it should be across ALL of the investment.
-Content + content-related media together.
-Including team cost.
+This can be a blurry question.
+It should be across ALL of the investment.
+Marketing + content + content-related media together.
+Including the team and resource cost.
+It should be an accurate reflection of the inputs into it.

 Hopefully, this article has been helpful in finding where you should sit on the measurement investment spectrum.